Casper-Smet/ct_assist/README.md

 EU-project ASSISTANCE: Transforming image-coordinates to real-world coordinates for fluid spills using CameraTransform.

 ## Use case
-This library will be applied to images of fluid spills in order to estimate out their area and release rate.
+This library will be applied to images of fluid spills in order to estimate their area and release rate.

 ## CameraTransform